nils-holmberg/sfac-py/web/210929-exp/readme.md

 [home](https://nils-holmberg.github.io/sfac-py/)

-# 3. survey experiments with the psychopy package (210929)
+# 3. web experiments with the psychopy package (210929)

 - 3.1.1: some,
 - 3.1.2: stuff,